numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

  We call a problem *solved* by an optimization algorithm if the algorithm reaches a quality indicator value at least as good as the associated target value.
- The number of function evaluations needed to surpass the target value for the first time is COCO_'s central performance measure.
-[HAN2016co]_ In case a single quality indicator is used for all problems in a benchmark suite, we can drop the quality indicator and refer to a problem as a quadruple :math:`f_\theta,\theta,n,I_{\rm target}`.
+ The number of function evaluations needed to surpass the target value for the first time is COCO_'s central performance measure [HAN2016co]_.
+Most often a single quality indicator is used for all problems in a benchmark suite, such we can drop the quality indicator and refer to a problem as a quadruple :math:`f_\theta,\theta,n,I_{\rm target}`.
  Note that typically more than one problem for a *function instance* of :math:`(f_\theta,\theta,n)` is defined by choosing more than one target value.